-The 100% online format of our Master of Science in Social Administration (MSSA, equivalent to an MSW) affords you the convenience of attending classes at times that work best for you so that you can continue to pursue your career, interests and tend to family obligations while advancing your education at a top-10 school of social work.
-Flexible and CSWE-accredited, the Online MSSA has the same academic standards and distinguished faculty as our prestigious on-campus MSSA program in Cleveland.
+The 100% convenient online format of our Master of Science in Social Administration (MSSA, equivalent to an MSW) makes it possible for you to earn your degree from a top-10 social work school while simultaneously balancing career and family obligations.
+Accessible and CSWE-accredited, the Online MSSA has the same academic standards and distinguished faculty as our prestigious on-campus MSSA program in Cleveland.

 Our social work master’s degree program is designed to be comprehensive, interdisciplinary, and academically rigorous – combining practice, policy, advocacy, research, theory, and experiential learning.
 We believe – and our 7,800 alumni confirm – that an MSSA translates into social workers who have received top-ranked academic training, who are better prepared for leadership, and who have more options in their future careers.

 When our school was first chartered by Western Reserve University back in 1915, social work was not considered to be a profession.
 Consequently, the MSW was not considered to be a professional degree program at that time.
 Our founders created the Master of Science in Social Administration (MSSA), which was designated as the first professional degree program in social work at a university in the United States in 1915 and was accredited in 1919 (the first year social work accreditation was given).